 If you overstay your tourist time limit, you will have to pay a fine before leaving the country.
-If you overstay you will need to go to Migracion Colombia less than 15 days before your planned departure and ask for a “salvoconducto“.
-In our guide to Colombia tourist visas we look at what do to when overstaying your tourist visa.
+If you overstay you will need to go to Migracion Colombia no less than 15 days before your planned departure and ask for a “salvoconducto“.
+In our guide to Colombia tourist visas we look at how to extend tourist visa and at what do to when overstaying your tourist visa.

 As you well know if you come to Colombia you will need to have Colombian Pesos (COP) to use.
 These Colombian pesos are different than other countries’ pesos, like Mexico’s pesos.
 There are very few places in Colombia that will accept American dollars or other foreign currencies.